-Five cetacean species, namely Harbour Porpoise (Phocoena phocoena), Bottlenose Dolphin (Tursiops truncates), Common Dolphin (Delphinus delphis), Fin Whale (Balaenoptera physalus) and Pygmy Sperm Whale (Kogia breviceps) have been recorded within the zone of influence (NBDC, 2024; IWDG, 2023) and are likely to occur near the location of the proposed works, however records of these species are infrequent and the location of the proposed works is not considered to be important or regularly used cetacean habitat.
+Five cetacean species, namely Harbour Porpoise (Phocoena phocoena), Bottlenose Dolphin (Tursiops truncates), Common Dolphin (Delphinus delphis), Fin Whale (Balaenoptera physalus) and Pygmy Sperm Whale (Kogia breviceps) have been recorded within the zone of influence (NBDC, 2023; IWDG, 2023) and are likely to occur near the location of the Works on a regular or occasional basis.
 All are protected under Annex IV of the Habitats Directive and Harbour Porpoise and Bottlenose Dolphin are also protected under Annex II of the Habitats Directive.

 Cetaceans are particularly sensitive to underwater noise and hydroacoustic impacts given their reliance on sound as their primary sense.
-All cetaceans that have been recorded within the zone of influence are either low-frequency, mid-frequency or high-frequency cetaceans, with hearing ranges of 0.007 kHz - 22 kHz, 0.15 kHz - 160 kHz and 0.2 kHz - 180 kHz, respectively.
+All cetaceans that have been recorded within the zone of influence are either Low-Frequency, Mid-Frequency or High-Frequency Cetaceans, with hearing ranges of 0.007 kHz - 22 kHz, 0.15 kHz - 160 kHz and 0.2 kHz - 180 kHz, respectively.
 The impacts which noise can have on cetaceans include, in order of increasing severity: behavioural disturbance/response, avoidance/masking, auditory tissue damage, which can be temporary, i.e., Temporary Threshold Shift (TTS) or permanent, i.e., Permanent Threshold Shift (PTS), traumatic injury and death.
 Each cetacean group has a different limit of TTS and PTS (Table 3.2).